Nuclei-Software/nuclei-tool-guide/source/toolchain/gnu/intro.rst

 - The version of the libncrt was changed from v2.0.0 to v3.0.0, and libncrt is now split into three parts, 'libncrt', 'heapops' and 'fileops', click https://doc.nucleisys.com/nuclei_sdk/develop/buildsystem.html#stdclib to learn about how the newlib/libncrt are used in Nuclei SDK with gcc13.

+.. _changelog_202502:

 Significant Changes Brought by GCC14 Compared to GCC13
 ======================================================

+This is the changelog for 2025.02.

 - Support for the zilsd and zclsd extensions.

 - Some Nuclei custom CSR naming has been re-revised and corrected.

-- Implement custom VPU intrinsics for Nuclei.
+- Implement custom VPU intrinsics for Nuclei RISC-V CPU.

 - Nuclei introduces the ``bf16`` type and supports the ``xxlvfbf`` and ``xxlfbf`` extensions.